euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 make this more difficult on NixOS than the average distro.

-Next time I need to do a kernel bisect, I expect I'll spend a little more time upfront trying to reproduce my issue in a setup like the above, where my rootfs is a thin buildroot, my kernel has a minimal config, and the vmlinuz binary is passed from the host filesystem directly.
+Next time I need to do a kernel bisect, I expect I'll spend a little more time upfront trying to reproduce my issue in a setup where my rootfs is a thin buildroot, my kernel has a minimal config, and the vmlinuz binary is passed from the host filesystem directly.

 That said, the tradeoffs aren't too bad.
 It doesn't actually matter that much whether a `git bisect run` takes 3 hours or 12 hours if you'll be AFK anyway,